Wilhelm von Bismarck: Biography

 Wilhelm von Bismarck was born at Frankfurt am Main, the youngest of three children born to Otto von Bismarck and his wife Johanna, née von Puttkamer.
 He had an older sister, Marie (b.
 1847), and brother, Herbert (b.
 1849), the latter serving as Foreign Secretary from 1886 to 1890.

 Though Herbert was considered next in line as Prince of Bismarck, and head of the princely House of Bismarck, Wilhelm von Bismarck was considered "the more popular of the two brothers".
 He was a noted athlete and sportsman in college and, like his father, participated in dueling.
 On at least one of these occasions, he nearly lost his life and initially was not expected to live more than a month.
 Wilhelm's likeness to his father was considered "remarkable", having "the same haughty demeanor, the same shape of head, and even the same gestures".

 Both he and his brother fought in the Franco-Prussian War, each holding a lieutenant's commission, as staff officers with the 1st Dragoon Regiment, and received the Iron Cross for gallantry.
 In 1879, Bismarck was made secretary to General Edwin Freiherr von Manteuffel, military governor of the then recently ceded provinces of Alsace-Lorraine.

 Bismarck briefly joined his brother and father in German politics, becoming a member of the Reichstag, but was defeated upon seeking re-election in 1881.
 He then pursued a career in law and, the next year, became a government counselor.
 In 1885, he married his cousin, Sybil von Arnim, with whom he had four children.

 Four years later, in 1889, he became President of the Regency of Hanover and held this position until the following year, when he and Herbert left their respective appointments in protest of their father being forced to step down as Chancellor by Kaiser Wilhelm II.
-In 1894, he was unexpectedly appointed Governor of East Prussia.
+In 1894, he was unexpectedly appointed Oberpräsident (governor) of East Prussia.

 On the morning of May 31, 1901, after an illness of six days, Bismarck died in Berlin from peritonitis.
 The funeral took place a week later, the same day Wilhelm II planned to unveil a statue to Otto von Bismarck in front of the Reichstag building.
 At the time, given the somewhat tense relationship between Wilhelm and the Bismarck family, there was some speculation whether they would attend.
 The Kaiser's refusal to postpone the ceremony, given the preparations had already been completed and an expected attendance of thousands from Germany and elsewhere in Europe, made their attendance an impossibility.

 Of the newspapers which carried obituaries of Wilhelm's death, according to the New York Times, "few of them are complimentary, and the majority point out that the son possessed all of his father's foibles without his father's greatness."